 To protect what is most distinctive about Australia, the nature of Australia, we need to address the threats facing facing our most vulnerable native species.

-Bringing native species back from the brink of extinction through recovery programs and reducing the known risks to their survival are essential instruments for saving Australia’s most vulnerable native plants and animals.
-Effective threat abatement can also safeguard many other species not yet recognised as threatened, help recover environmental health, and benefit industries like agriculture and tourism.
+This will also safeguard many other species not yet recognised as threatened, help recover environmental health, and benefit industries like agriculture and tourism.

-Our submissions to EPBC Act review:
+Our submissions to the EPBC Act review: